mpywalle/micropython/ports/stm32/boards/KTalpha/README.md

 #### Constructors:

 .. class:: pyb.LED(id) <br>
-	Create an LED object associated with the given LED:<br>
+>Create an LED object associated with the given LED:<br>
-	- ``id`` is the LED number, 1 - green, 2 - blue, 3 - red
+>- ``id`` is the LED number, 1 - green, 2 - blue, 3 - red

 #### Methods:

 .. method:: LED.off()<br>
-	Turn the LED off.
+>Turn the LED off.

 .. method:: LED.on()<br>
-	Turn the LED on, to maximum intensity.
+>Turn the LED on, to maximum intensity.

 .. method:: LED.toggle()<br>
-	Toggle the LED between on (maximum intensity) and off.
+>Toggle the LED between on (maximum intensity) and off.
 If the LED is<br>
-	at non-zero intensity then it is considered “on” and toggle will turn<br>
+>at non-zero intensity then it is considered “on” and toggle will turn<br>
-	it off.
+>it off.

 ## Example